-Without or without prior knowledge of the pregnancy, losing a developing fetus so early in the process can be devastating.
-Fortunately this is not an uncommon event and having an early miscarriage like this does not have any impact on having a healthy pregnancy in the future.
-Read below to find out about the causes of blighted ovum, treatment for it, and the long-term outlook for fertility after miscarriage.What is a Blighted Ovum?
+Thankfully, as we discuss below, having an early miscarriage like this does not have any impact on having a healthy pregnancy in the future.
+This article addresses the causes of blighted ovum, treatment for it, and the long-term outlook for fertility after a miscarriage from an anembryonic pregnancy.

-When blighted ovum occurs, this initial process is not successfully completed.
+When blighted ovum occurs, this initial process is not completed.
 Sometimes the fertilized egg is not able to develop into an embryo but still implants itself into the uterus.
 In other cases, the transition from fertilized egg to embryo was successful but the embryo stops developing a few days after attaching.
-In order for a doctor to diagnose a blighted ovum, an ultrasound will be performed and the doctor will identify an empty gestational sac with no signs of an embryo.
-The diagnosis can usually be confirmed by the 8th week of pregnancy when the embryo would normally be visible.Causes of Blighted Ovum

-From research conducted on multiple women who experienced a blighted ovum, there is a general consensus that the wide majority of miscarriages from this condition are due to abnormal chromosomes.
-The fertilized egg or embryo might be missing chromosomes or developed too many, which disrupts the normal process of development.
-In rare cases, genetic mutations can also be a cause for a blighted ovum, specifically for embryos who stopped developing after attaching to the uterus.
+From research conducted on multiple women who experienced a blighted ovum, there is a consensus that the wide majority of blighted ovum miscarriages are due to abnormal chromosomes.
+The fertilized egg or embryo might be missing chromosomes or developed too many.
+This disrupts the normal process of development.
+In rare cases, genetic mutations can also be a cause for a blighted ovum, specifically for embryos that stopped developing after attaching to the uterus.

-Accurate occurrence rates for blight ovum are difficult because many women choose not to share their miscarriage stories out of shame or embarrassment.
+Accurate occurrence rates for blighted ovum miscarriages are understandably difficult because many women choose not to share their miscarriage stories.
 However, miscarriages are actually very common, with around 10-20% of pregnancies ending in miscarriage.
 In that statistic, early miscarriages are most prevalent with 80% of them occurring within the first 12 weeks.
 Additionally, many women have one or multiple miscarriages before they have a normal pregnancy.

 - Abnormal heavy bleeding